Get a sun-sational 50% discount with Crunch - deal expires soon!

-With the introduction of the Agency Workers Regulations in 2010, many Companies are believed to be using far more zero-hour contract workers now, instead of Agency temps.
+With the introduction of the Agency Workers Regulations in 2010, many companies are believed to be using far more zero-hours contract workers instead of Agency temps.

 There are basically three different types of working individuals:

-It is important for the individual and the employer to establish their status, as:
+It’s important for the individual and the employer to establish their status, as:

-You will generally be a Worker if employed on a zero-hour contract (some zero-hours contracts can be full employee contracts, although this is more unusual).
-A Worker is a broader category than an ‘employee’, introduced by European Union legislation (although there is no EU definition).
+You’ll generally be a worker if employed on a zero-hour contract (some zero-hours contracts can be full employee contracts, although this is more unusual).
+A worker is a broader category than an ‘employee’, introduced by European Union legislation (although there is no EU definition).

 Workers are usually: